Best Hard Drives | 2024

 Capacities run from 1TB up to 8TB, and while the cost does climb considerably (it’s an SSD, after all), we’d say it’s worth the investment for serious professionals.
 The kinds of transfer speeds the Exascend Explorer can offer (up to 20GB per second) make large file uploads and downloads the work of moments, and also puts real-time editing in play.
 It’s compatible with a broad range of operating systems — not just Windows and Mac — so pretty much anyone can get it to work with their setup.
 It’s a hugely impressive premium external hard drive.

-best hard drive top.jpg
+best hard drives top.jpg

 FAQs